DimaFantasy/gerb2img/README.md

 - Export of functions for use in other applications through the DLL interface:
   - `processGerber`: The main function for processing Gerber files.
   - `processExcellon`: Function for processing Excellon files (drilling).
-  - `processGerberJSON`: Function for processing Gerber files with parameters in JSON format.
-  - `processExcellonJSON`: Function for processing Excellon files with parameters in JSON format.

 ## Exported DLL Functions